Review: Blankstone Sington Inheritance Tax AIM ISA

 What kind of companies are in the portfolio?

 The founders retain a 60% stake in the firm and their interests are thus aligned with those of shareholders.
-Sales have grown even through the financial crisis and already 40% of the businesses sales are generated overseas.
-The UK make-up market is worth £2 billion and the US market £9 billion.
-Since listing the shares have risen significantly.
+Sales have grown even through the financial crisis and already 40% of its sales are generated overseas.

 Blankstone Sington views an increased regulatory burden as one of the certainties of modern life, alongside death and taxes.
 Ideagen offers governance, risk and compliance software to tackle risk management in an organisation.
 It’s a dull but importance service.
 Instances of poor governance, risk and compliance in recent times include LIBOR rate-rigging, PPI mis-selling, BP oil spill and even the tragic Alton Towers crash.
 Companies are increasingly prioritising governance, risk and compliance and Ideagen can help.